-The Washington State University Galleries host rotating exhibits that feature the work of regional artists, student artwork and cultural exhibits.
-The exhibits are facilitated by the Diversity Art Council and the Campus Gallery Director.
+The Washington State University Vancouver galleries host rotating exhibits that feature the work of regional artists, student artwork and cultural exhibits.
+The exhibits are facilitated by the Diversity Art Council and the campus gallery director.
 The council supports the campus diversity mission to enhance learning about respect for diversity and quality.

 Art is an integral part of lifelong learning, specifically art that provokes interest in diverse cultures and artistic forms.
 The council’s aim is to make art accessible to the public in a way that creates connections and collaborations to advance cultural learning.
 The exhibits are chosen to create supportive interaction among diverse populations and foster respect among viewers with varying personal values and ideas.

 Location: Dengerink Administration Building Gallery

 “Relatively Flat” is a collaborative exhibition featuring the work of Master of Fine Arts students from WSU Pullman and Portland State University.
 It aims to foster cross-border exchanges, while engaging with pedagogy, and with traditional and contemporary art practices.

 The exhibition brings together diverse works that create a visual and sensual resonance, employing paper, fabric and other flat surfaces in both expected and surprising ways.
 Collectively this show reexamines “flatness”as a concept and as a two-dimensional surface, by embracing and sometimes challenging it.

 From WSU: Anna Davis, Jon Harty, Zach Kolden, Jamin Kuhn, Hi Jung Lee, Kevin Leiter, Jade Lowder, Dawn Norman, Noelle Pflanz, Kathleen Ryan, Mazdak Shadkam and Daniel Tate